lmfit/asteval/_sources/motivation.rst.txt

     with limited_recursion(100):
         Interpreter().eval(...)

-As an addition security concern, the default list of supported functions does include Python's `open()` which will allow disk access to the untrusted user.
-If `numpy` is supported, its `load()` and `loadtxt()` functions will also be supported.
-This doesn't really elevate permissions, but it does allow the user of the `asteval` interpreter to read files with the privileges of the calling program.
+A secondary security concern is that the default list of supported functions does include Python's `open()` which will allow disk access to the untrusted user.
+If `numpy` is supported, its `load()` and `loadtxt()` functions will also normally be supported.
+Including these functions does not elevate permissions, but it does allow the user of the `asteval` interpreter to read files with the privileges of the calling program.
 In some cases, this may not be desirable, and you may want to remove some of these functions from the symbol table, re-implement them, or ensure that your program cannot access information on disk that should be kept private.

-In summary, while asteval attempts to be safe and is definitely safer than using :py:func:`eval`, there are many ways that asteval could be considered part of an un-safe programming environment.
+In summary, while asteval attempts to be safe and is definitely safer than using :py:func:`eval`, there may be ways that using asteval could lead to increased risk of malicious use.
 Recommendations for how to improve this situation would be greatly appreciated.